Hastings Legal Privacy Statement

 Personal data processed by third parties on our behalf

 Your personal data will be processed by third parties with whom we are required to deal with when acting properly and lawfully for you.
-Examples of such parties are professional searchers, our IT support company and our practice management system support desk, our Law Accounting service, our secure shredding company and our Copier/Scanner/Printer Supplier.
+Examples of such parties are professional searchers, our IT support company and our practice management system support desk, our Estate Agency software provider and our website developer.
+This list is not exhaustive.

 Where you are a client